fguillen/ruby-style-guide/README.md

     one.two.three.
       four

-    # good - it's immediately clear what's going on the second line
+    # okish - it's immediately clear what's going on the second line
     one.two.three
+      .four

+    # good - if chain need to be splited let's do it in all links
+    one
+      .two
+      .three
       .four
     ```